ndajiya/context-server-template/README.md

 # context-server-template
 LLM-agnostic Context Server- node

-This is a lightweight, generic [Model Context Protocol (MCP)](https://github.com/modelcontext/protocol) server implementation written in Node.js.
-It defines a few simple tools and can be used with any LLM that supports the MCP tool calling interface — including Claude, ChatGPT (via wrappers), OpenDevin, or open-source LLMs.
+This is a lightweight, generic Context server implementation written in Node.js.
+It defines a few simple tools and can be used with any LLM that supports the Context tool calling interface — including Claude, ChatGPT (via wrappers), OpenDevin, or open-source LLMs.

 ## 🛠 Features